DataSF/datasf.github.io/blog/_posts/2018-02-28-part-3-how-to-tame-open-data-with-standards.md

   - blog
 ---

-Over the past 4 years, [we've added well over 200](https://datasf.org/progress) new datasets to the portal, many of them automated and considered highly valuable, such as building permits or medical and fire emergency calls.
+Over the past 4 years, [we've added well over 200](https://datasf.org/progress) new datasets to the portal, many of them automated and considered highly valuable, such as [building permits](https://data.sfgov.org/Housing-and-Buildings/Building-Permits/i98e-djp9) or [medical and fire emergency calls](https://data.sfgov.org/Public-Safety/Fire-Department-Calls-for-Service/nuek-vuh3).

 But across these many datasets, inconsistencies have invariably emerged in how the data is published.
-For example, neighborhood columns that don't clearly identify their associated boundary or different ways of encoding the parcel number.
+For example, neighborhood columns that don't clearly identify their associated boundary or different ways of encoding a parcel number.

 ## The missing manual: Taming our datasets with standards

-To begin taming these issues, we've launched a Data Standards Reference Handbook.
+To begin taming these issues, we've launched a [Data Standards Reference Handbook](https://www.gitbook.com/book/datasf/draft-publishing-standards/details).
 This is our "missing manual" that focuses on data publishing decisions regarding:

 1. **Formats and data structure.** How the structure of columns and rows should be handled across any dataset (e.g. when providing a date/time field or a coordinate).
 2. **Standard references.** Which datasets represent standard references within the city and how those should be used in referring datasets (e.g. parcels or department codes).

 As a practical matter it becomes a guide for DataSF staff and department publishers as they're publishing new data.
-It also provides a baseline reference for some common questions we get about data across the universe of datasets, like:
+It also provides a baseline reference for some common questions we get about data across datasets, like:

 * [What's a CNN](https://datasf.gitbooks.io/draft-publishing-standards/content/basemap/street-centerlines-nodes.html)? (hint: it's not the Cable News Network)
 * [What are the fields block, lot and apn?
 Are they related?](https://datasf.gitbooks.io/draft-publishing-standards/content/basemap/parcels.html)